 And we believe in free access to good information; our reports, events, and articles are available online, without charge.

-Our work has had a significant impact on both national and international policy responses, including:
+Our work has had a significant impact on a wide sweep of public policies:

 The Federal Government is making paid parental leave more gender-equal and expanding it to 26 weeks by 2026, including a use-it-or-lose-it component for each parent, in line with Grattan recommendations in our 2021 report Dad days: How more gender-equal parental leave would improve the lives of Australians families.